Have you ever wondered if you could get more done?

 According to this study, the average time it takes for a habit to become automatic is 66 days, with a range of 18-254 days.

 In general, habits have a three-part “loop”: a cue, a behavior, and a reward.
 The cue, or trigger, is what tells your brain to automate the behavior of the habit.
 This is all reinforced and repeated by the brain because for some reason the brain likes this particular sequence of events and experiences a reward for it.
 One MIT study showed that habits can become so ingrained, so automatic, that even if you remove the cue and the reward, the behavior or action remains.

 When considering starting new habits or breaking bad habits, it’s important to experiment with the cue and the reward.

 As difficult as they can be to develop, there are a number of reasons why habits are so effective and worth taking the trouble to reorganize your time and energy to form.
 Habitual routines provide structure to your day and eliminate the time and stress required to plan the day ahead.
 This provides direction to your day so that you can move seamlessly from task to task and instills a sense of ownership.

-Morning routines are especially helpful because they allow you to prioritize self-care while your willpower and energy are high, and even giving you something reliable to use when you’re traveling or starting your day in strange, new places.
+Morning routines are especially helpful because they allow you to prioritize self-care while your willpower and energy are high, and even giving you something reliable to use when you’re traveling or starting your day in unfamiliar places.

-The research by Steve Key, a professor of molecular and computational biology at the University of Southern California, shows that “[w]hen it comes to doing cognitive work, most adults perform best in the late morning,” so you’re also ensuring that you’re setting yourself up for the most productive day possible in the right mindset.
+The research by Steve Key, a professor of molecular and computational biology at the University of Southern California, shows that “[w]hen it comes to doing cognitive work, most adults perform best in the late morning.”

 Here, you will discover three morning habits that have been tested for effectiveness and validated by science to set you up for a successful day.

-The first thing to do when you wake up is… stay in bed.
+The first thing you should do when you wake up is… stay in bed!

 The second habit of a successful morning is some light movement.